Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust0.md

 types that have some shared functionality, you can just write one and the compiler will fill in the gaps.

-In particular, I think it is very interesting to look at the case of how we can get inheritance-like behaviour in Rust.
-It is common to rewrite programmes from object oriented languages, like C++, to Rust.
-This was how I originally got interested in this topic, as we will discuss below.
+I think it is particularly interesting to look at how we can get inheritance-like behaviour in Rust.
+It is not uncommon to rewrite programmes from OOP languages in Rust, and in trying to match the behaviour of the original code like for like, this challenge often comes up.
+This was how I originally got interested in this topic as we will discuss below.

 ## Motivating example

 A while back I found myself writing a ray tracing engine in Rust.
 Ray tracing is a method for generating computer graphics.
-It involves sending out "light" rays from a camera and bouncing them off objects in the scene.
+It involves sending out "light rays" from a camera and bouncing them off objects in the scene.

 The book I was following was written in C++ so I regularly came across this